 In general, the half life of a bitly link is about 3 hours, unless you publish your links on youtube, where you can expect about 7 hours worth of attention.
 Many links last a lot less than 2 hours; other more sticky links last longer than 11 hours over all the referrers.
 This leads us to believe that the lifespan of your link is connected more to what content it points to than on where you post it: on the social web it’s all about what you share, not where you share it!

 This post brought to you by the bitly science team!
 Questions or comments?
-Email us.1 year ago
+Email us.2 years ago